DarthCalculus8/NOAA-at-Home/README.md

 # NOAA-at-Home

-A custom Home Assistant integration to allows you to record and display satellite data.
+A custom Home Assistant integration that allows you to record and display satellite data.
 This is an attempt to add functionality similar to [Raspberry NOAA V2](https://github.com/jekhokie/raspberry-noaa-v2).

 **Disclaimer:** This project is in active development and many of the advertised features are not working or not implemented yet.